Bernard Salick: Career

 Salick completed an internship and residency in Internal Medicine at Cedars-Sinai Medical Center and a National Institutes of Health postdoctoral fellowship in Nephrology at Cedars-Sinai Medical Center and the University of California, Los Angeles.
 After starting his nephrology practice in Beverly Hills, Salick opened a chain of dialysis clinics in 1972.
 He was elected to the board of trustees for the Hereditary Disease Foundation in 1975, where he served until 1985.
 He was also a member of the National Advisory Board for the National Kidney Foundation from 1988 to 1990.

 In 1975, Salick sold his dialysis chain to Damon Corp.
 In 1983, he bought it back and founded a new company called Salick Health Care.
 He decided to start a new chain of outpatient cancer care clinics when his 6-year-old daughter was diagnosed with a sarcoma.
 He opened his first cancer center at Cedars-Sinai Medical Center in Los Angeles in 1985.
 By 1989, the company operated seven cancer care centers in partnership with major non-profit teaching hospitals including Temple University Hospital.
 In the 1990s, the company expanded to a chain of 11 outpatient comprehensive cancer centers, 8 breast cancer treatment centers as well as multiple dialysis centers in Southern California, Florida, Philadelphia and New York.

-Salick Health Care went public in March 1985 raising $18 million, and another $30 million in 1986 through a bond offering.
+Salick Health Care went public in March 1985, raising $18 million, and another $30 million in 1986 through a bond offering.
 In 1995, the company sold 50 percent of its shares to Zeneca Group (now AstraZeneca) which eventually acquired Salick Health Care in 1997 in a deal worth $450 million.

 In 1997, Salick started Bentley Health Care providing diagnostic and therapeutic services to patients with chronic, catastrophic illnesses such as cancer, end-stage renal disease, and AIDS.
 He went into partnership with Montefiore Medical Center and Mount Sinai Medical Center to open outpatient cancer clinics and HIV/AIDS centers in New York and Florida.

 In April 1997, Salick donated $4.5 million to Queens College to create a new molecular biology research institute focusing initially on HIV/AIDS and hired Professor Luc Montagnier, co-discoverer of the AIDS virus to join as its first endowed chair.
-Dr. Salick demanded and received the return of $3 million of his gift from the school when it failed to meet the conditions that had been attached to the gift.
+Salick demanded and received the return of $3 million of his gift from the school when it failed to meet the conditions that had been attached to the gift.

 In 2006, Salick founded Salick Cardiovascular Centers to provide diagnostic and treatment services for cardiovascular disease.
 He is currently working on the development of a nationwide program of Comprehensive Diabetes Centers.